 Key Takeaways

-My opinion is that Smashbox The Original Photo Finish Smooth & Blur Primer still earns its place, but only if you understand what kind of primer it actually is.
+My take is that it still earns its place, but only if you understand what kind of primer it actually is.
 This is not a skincare primer.
 It is not a gripping primer.
-It is not the strongest mattifying primer either.
-It is a classic silicone smoothing primer, and when you use it for that job, it still makes sense.
+It is not the strongest mattifying option.
+It is a classic silicone smoothing primer — and when you use it for that job, it still delivers.

 Where to buy Smashbox The Original Photo Finish Smooth & Blur Primer